Clone the repository

-Opik MCP Server is an implementation of the Model Context Protocol for the Opik platform.
-It provides a unified interface for accessing Opik's capabilities, supporting multiple transport mechanisms for seamless integration with IDEs and offering standardized access to features like prompts management, projects organization, and metrics tracking.
+Opik MCP Server implements the Model Context Protocol for the Opik platform, providing a unified interface to Opik's capabilities through multiple transport mechanisms.
+It enables seamless integration with compatible IDEs and provides standardized access to features like prompt management, project organization, and trace analysis.

 # Clone the repository